The Best Oman Itinerary: 10 Days in Oman + Insider Tips [2025]

 During your time in Sur, be sure to stop by the charming Al Ayjah Lighthouse.
 Although you can’t go inside nor climb it, it’s located right by the sea — making it a great spot to take a stroll and relax by the water.

 You can also get a really cool city view of Sur from this lighthouse.
-Standing in front of you is a row of white-washed houses and mosques against a misty backdrop of mountains.
+Facing it directly is a row of white-washed houses and mosques standing against a misty backdrop of mountains.

 If you have extra time, take a walk from the lighthouse alongside the Sur Corniche to enjoy the calming waterfront during sunset.